stennety/mywebsite/about.md

 description: Paul Fosters portfolio of web design work.
 I have nearly 4 years commercial front-end web design experience for some well known brands.
 ---

 My name is Paul Foster, this site is a collection of my web career work.
 I have nearly 4 years commercial front-end web design experience for some well-known high-street and online brands.
+I’m happiest designing, coding and creating the best web experiences for people.

 ## Work Overview